CedricLeon/C_Project_3EII/README.md

 #### Installation

-GTK+ has been mostly conceived for linux.
-Therefore, if you do not have it I invite you to check out the openclassroom course on how to creat a GTK+ interface on MacOs or Windows.
+GTK+ has been mostly conceived for Linux.
+Therefore, if you do not have it I invite you to check out the openclassroom course on how to create a GTK+ interface on MacOs or Windows.
-But If you have linux, let's begin:
+But If you have Linux, let's begin:

-First you should download the different librairies.
-To do so open your linux shell and type:
+First you should download the different libraries.
+To do so, open your Linux shell and type:
 ````bash
 sudo apt-get update
 ````
 This allows you to update your different packages.
-Then you'll need to install the devpackages and make sure you do have the runtime so type:
+Then you'll need to install the *devpackages* and make sure you do have the runtime so type:
 ````bash
 sudo apt-get install libgtk3.0-dev
 sudo apt-get install libgtk3.0-0
 ````

 #### How to build with your console
-Open your linux shell for instance and go to your folder:
+Open your Linux shell for instance and go to your folder:
 ````bash
 cd /home/the_path_to_your_folder/
 ````